timdiels/pypi-to-0install/README.rst

+Archived as I won't finish this but it's a good starting point.

 Script that converts all PyPI packages to Zero Install feeds.

 Resulting feeds have a source implementation which calls ``pip install .``.